 - state interests, such as rail, roads, telecommunication and electricity infrastructure

 - interests on title, such as leaseholders and mortgage providers

 - individuals and organisations that hold a permit or authority over the land

 - other interests in the land.

-The two key statutory documents are the conservation agreement and the management program.
+The two key statutory documents governing a special wildlife reserve, outside of those requirements stipulated by legislation, are the conservation agreement and the management program.

-A conservation agreement is a perpetually binding contract that applies over the land, negotiated between the landholder and the State.
-The conservation agreement outlines the framework for protection of the land’s outstanding values and is binding on future landholders (successors in title).
+A conservation agreement is a perpetually binding contract that applies over the land, negotiated between the landholder and the Minister for the State.
+The conservation agreement outlines the framework for protection of the land’s exceptional values and is binding on future landholders (successors in title).

-The management program outlines in detail the conservation management targets, actions and outcomes specific to the special wildlife reserve.
+The management program outlines in detail the exceptional natural and cultural values that exist on the special wildlife reserve and the related conservation management actions, monitoring and required outcomes specific to the protection of those values..
 A management program may also provide statutory authorisations so that appropriate activities can be carried out on the land for conservation management purposes.

-The endorsement of these documents and subsequent declaration of the special wildlife reserve by the Queensland Government, ensure enduring protection of each special wildlife reserve’s cultural and conservation values.
+The endorsement of these documents and subsequent declaration of the special wildlife reserve by the Queensland Government ensures enduring protection of each special wildlife reserve’s natural and cultural values.

 What impact will a special wildlife reserve have on native title?